Clue Birth Control is a feature of your trusted and beloved Clue app.

 Use your phone to track your periods in the app and prevent pregnancy without a thermometer, a pill, or hormonal side effects.

-Clue Birth Control is a feature of the Clue app that is an FDA-cleared software application for contraception.
+Clue Birth Control is a mode of the Clue app that has been FDA-cleared as a software application for contraception.

 With typical use, Clue Birth Control is 92% effective; with perfect use, it is 97% effective.